Three ways to get an interest-free loan

 If you're already paying interest on a debt, you could turn it into an interest-free loan by shifting it onto a credit card offering 0% on balance transfers.

 How long is the cash interest-free?
 Again, this depends on which card you choose.
 At the moment, the longest general balance transfer deal is on offer from Barclaycard.
-It lasts for 24 months (with a 2.1% or 3.2% balance transfer fee, depending on how much debt you're transferring).
+It lasts for 26 months (with a 3.5% balance transfer fee, although you'll receive a £10 refund on transfers of £2,000 or more).
 After this, the typical APR is 17.9%.

-What to watch out for: While you'll temporarily eliminate interest payments on your debt, this is not totally free money: The vast majority of balance transfer credit cards charge transfer fees (typically 2-3% of the total debt) to move your money onto them.
+While you'll temporarily eliminate interest payments on your debt, this is not totally free money.
+The vast majority of balance transfer credit cards charge transfer fees of 2-3% of your total debt to move your money onto them.

 And again, make absolutely sure you make (at the very least) the minimum payments every single month.
 Otherwise, you could end up with a fine and a hefty rate of interest on that large balance!